Osteoporosis

 How is osteoporosis diagnosed?

-If no broken bones have yet occurred, the osteoporosis is not a condition but a risk factor for broken bones.
 A bone density measurement (osteodensitometry) can detect whether the bone density has declined.
 With this procedure, an x-ray picture shows how many mineral salts the bone contains.
-The result is given as a so-called T-score.
-A T-score of 0 equates to the bone density of a young, healthy adult aged between 20 and 30.

 How is osteoporosis treated?

-Specific drugs aimed at slowing down bone degeneration or promoting bone formation can also be used against osteoporosis.
-These are usually so-called bisphosphonates.
-If a person has already had broken bones or is at high risk, therapy using drugs is useful.
+This medication usually consists of bisphosphonates.
+Their use is considered if a person has already broken bones or is at an increased risk of doing so.
 This is the case, for example, when bone density is very low or if a number of risk factors come together.
-Someone who opts for treatment with drugs should usually take them for several years.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).